Kapranov/EasyPaySane/README.md

 2. bash> ember -v
    => version: 1.13.1 node: 0.12.0 npm: 2.12.1

-2. bash> sane new EasyPaySane -d mongo
-2. bash> sane new EasyPaySane -d redis
+3. bash> sane new EasyPaySane -d mongo bash> sane new EasyPaySane -d redis

-3. in the server folder:
+4. in the server folder:
    bash> cd EasyPaySane
    bash> cd server
-   bash> npm i balderdashy/sails-hook-dev --save
+   bash> npm install balderdashy/sails-hook-dev --save
-4. bash> sane up
+5. bash> sane up

 This will create two servers.
 On living on port 1337 on your localhost and the other on port 4200.
 The port 1337 server is the Sails